wavey0x/dns-bot/README.md

 - **Wrangler not found:** Ensure Wrangler is installed globally or use `npx wrangler`.
 - **Deployment fails:** Check your API token and ensure all environment variables are set correctly.
 - **No logs:** Ensure logging is enabled in your `wrangler.toml` file.
+- **GitHub Actions fails:** Verify that all required secrets are set in your repository's Settings > Secrets and variables > Actions.

 ## License